Bio mass-derived Microsupercapacitors for IoT devices

 Key Features

-Compared to existing µSC, our electrodes have the following advantages:
+Compared to existing µSC, our electrodes are:

 • Binder-free